HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 But, in this particular version of reality, fate was threaded through the needle's eye, and she *is* with him.

-[^K0]: … Not that she would like it any differently — she is who she is; enough said.
+[^K0]: Not that she would desire it any differently… She is who she is; Enough said.

 Soon she would reason away his doubts, regardless of whether he wants her to or whether they are actually warranted;